niellevince/gatesmith/README.md

 - Wildcard support for granting all permissions on a resource
 - Helper functions for immediate ownership and group membership checks
 - Custom validation functions for complex permission rules
+- Permission explanation mechanism to understand why access was granted or denied
+- Runtime role configuration updates to modify permissions without restarting

 ## Installation